PeterDrennan/GettingData-CleaningData/README.md

 ##Included in this repo are the following items
 * A code book - which details the study, edits previous code books, variables, and transformations completed.
 * README.md [which you are reading!]
 * run_analysis.R - the elements of the code for the assigment.
+This code is located in the "Desktop" folder of this repo

 ##Download Instructions